patlod/bahpms/README.md

 # bahpms

-Thesis Project: A Hybrid Powered Aircraft for Infrared Thermographic Inspection of Photovoltaic Plants: Development of a Power Management System Towards Performance Enhancement.
+Thesis Project:  Development and Evaluation of a Hybrid Power Management System for Airships Intended for Infrared Thermographic Inspection of Photovoltaic Plants